 Many people are struggling with isolation and boredom during the COVID-19 pandemic.
-People who have dealt with mental illness and past addictions may fear relapse or return of symptoms.
-During these challenging times, people are playing their part by social distancing, but it can affect other areas of life.
-Below are some tips to address isolation and boredom based on your situation.
+Given these circumstances, some people may fall into symptoms of loneliness and depression.
+Those who have dealt with mental illness or past addictions may fear relapse or a return of symptoms.
+These challenging times have required people to play their part by social distancing, but this can affect other areas of our lives as well.
+Below are some tips to address isolation and boredom based on your specific isolation situation.

 Have each family member create surprise activities for the day.
-This could build anticipation and create the element of surprise.
-For example, you can create menus for breakfast, lunch, and dinner.
-Regarding fun, have Netflix or Amazon Prime movie nights for people to watch, or have a game night for the family.
-Each household is different, but everyone could chip in on the fun that is unique to the family.
+This could build anticipation and create an element of surprise.
+For example, you can explore different recipes and create menus for breakfast, lunch, and dinner.
+Assign each member a part in contributing to the meal.
+For fun, have a Netflix or Amazon Prime movie night or a game night where the entire family participates.
+If there are family members outside of the house, they can also join in via zoom.
+Each household is different, but everyone can chip in on the fun.

 Date nights do not have to end with social distancing.
-If you’re facing boredom, you or your significant other can create a date night filled with activities you can do at home or in the parameters of social distancing.
-For instance, you can create your own drive-thru movie experience with your significant other.
-You guys could order your favorite takeout or to-go meal and watch it from your car with your tablet or phone.
-This will create a romantic and fun experience that’s good for the spirits.
+If you’re facing boredom, you or your significant other can create a date night filled with activities you can do at home or within the parameters of social distancing.
+For instance, you can create a romantic candlelight experience with your significant other in a warm and cozy area of your home or have a nice picnic on a warm and sunny day outside on your lawn.
+You could also order your favorite takeout or to-go meal and enjoy it together.
+If you want to change it up, you can also have a zoom couples’ night with close friends that are couples.
+Taboo, murder mystery games, and karaoke are some great examples of group activities or games that can be enjoyed from a distance.
+These can create a fun experience that’s good for the spirit.

-Overall, if you find that the COVID-19 is affecting your mental health, it may be best to reach out to a mental health provider for guidance.
-You and your provider will be able to create a plan that may address some of your concerns.
-They may consider you continuing with therapy or even starting medication management.
-But overall, they're to help you and hear your concerns.
-I hope these tips helped, and feel free to share them with your friends and family.
+Overall, if you find that these times are overwhelming and new activities are not enough to combat the emotional, mental, and psychological effects of isolation and COVID-19, it is best to reach out to a mental health provider for guidance.
+You and your provider can create a plan to address your concerns.
+This may include you continuing therapy or even starting medication management.
+Regardless of the circumstance, therapists are available to help you and hear your concerns.
+Feel free to share them with your friends and family.
 Stay blessed.